walski/backup_organizer/README.md

 ### Scenario
 * You are doing daily backups.
 * The goal is to have a script that you can run daily and that ensures, that
-  * all the backups of the last 30 days around are kept
+  * all the backups of the last 30 days are kept
-  * one file per month for the last year around is kept
+  * one file per month for the last year is kept
-  * one file per year forever around is kept
+  * one file per year is kept forever
-  * all other files get deleted
+  * all other files are deleted

 ### Solution